erik1066/pop-os-setup/README.md

 ### Alternative: Use Snap

 Ubuntu Snap can also be used to install Postman on Pop!\_OS 18.04.
-However, Postman won't respect your theme selection when installed via Snap.
+However, Postman won't respect your theme selection when installed via Snap and may experience other issues.

 ```bash
 sudo apt install snapd